Landlords Guide

 CONTENTS

-Full Management
+Full Management Service

-The complete service includes:
+Our complete property management service includes:

 • Transfer of utility accounts, electric, gas, council tax and water.
 Advising the companies of the change in tenancies and to process bills for any void periods.
 Obtaining meter readings.

-• Organise legally required safety checks.
+• Organisation of legally required safety inspections and certification.

 Let Only Service